 When you’re applying for university, for an apprenticeship or for a job, you can use CREST to enhance your application

-– they’re well regarded, high-quality and a tangible recognition of success.
+.
+The CREST awards are a well-regarded, high-quality and a tangible recognition of success.

 Admissions tutors and potential employers will want to know what you’ve done, and more importantly what you learnt from it (not just about the subject but also skills).
 This helps them understand the way you think, so tell them about your CREST project and how you think you have grown from the experience.